Visit Shanghai: 1-day Itinerary of the Megapolis

 East Nanjing Road

-Passing the market, we walked to the pedestrian road – East Nanjing road.
+Passing the market, we walked to the pedestrian road – East Nanjing Road.
 This street is full of malls and shops the size of the malls.
 Crazy numbers of people move about with their shopping bags.
-If you need to buy something, I was told this is a good area, while West Nanjing road is more high-end and expensive.
+If you need to buy something, I was told this is a good area, while West Nanjing Road is more high-end and expensive.
 We didn’t buy anything, that wasn’t in our plans.
 We just wanted to watch people in this huge megapolis.

 20191026_112859